georchestra/geonetwork/georchestra-migration/migration-dev-guide.md

   - `spring-servlet.xml`: Implement `context:property-placeholder` for georchestra's datadir
   - `postgres-postgis.xml` Keep `context:property-placeholder` for georchestra's datadir
   - `pom.xml`: Update `dockerGnDatadirScmVersion` variable accordingly and remove `font-awesome/css/` from `packagingExclude`
+  - `pom.xml`: Keep exclusion of groovy package to avoid two versions of it.
 - web-ui
   - `pom.xml`: version to update **and to add to gn-web-ui**
   - `RelatedResourcesService.js`: Add 3DTiles